yuktmitash21/slack-code/README.md

-# Slack Bot with Channel Context
+# Slack Bot with Channel Context & GitHub Integration

 A Slack bot that responds to mentions (@bot) and provides full context from the channel conversation.
 The bot can access recent messages from both the channel and any thread it's mentioned in.
+It can also create GitHub pull requests on demand!

 ## Features